 Policy JFG & JFCI: The district respects the privacy of students.
-However, in order to maintain a safe learning environment and properly investigate potential misconduct, district personnel may search student property or district property used by students and in some limited cases require students to undergo drug and./or alcohol testing.
+However, in order to maintain a safe learning environment and properly investigate potential misconduct, district personnel may search student property or district property used by students.
 All searches will be conducted professionally and in accordance with law.
 Students do not have an expectation of privacy in district-provided property such as lockers, desks, technology, or other district-provided equipment or areas.
 Student property, including vehicles parked on district property may be searched based on reasonable suspicion of violation of law, district policy or other rules applicable to students.
 The district will conduct periodic and unannounced administrative searches of lockers, computers and other district equipment.
 The district uses dogs to indicate the presence of alcohol, drugs, or other prohibited substances on campus, including the parking lot.
 Additional searches of bags, purses, coats, electronic devices, and other personal possessions and cars are performed in accordance with law.
-The district may require a student to submit to a drug or alcohol test if there is reasonable suspicion that the student has consumed prohibited substances.
-The details of extracurricular drug testing are available via Board Policy, Fourth Amendment of U.S. Constitution.